Enjoy browsing, but unless otherwise noted, these houses are private property and closed to the public -- so don't go tromping around uninvited!

 The Zuco Residence Tour, Chapel Hill

-Designed by Randy Lanou of Buildsense/Studio B who was there to answer questions.
+Designed by Randy Lanou of BuildSense/Studio B who was there to answer questions.
 With sleek styling and unique shading devices, this 2500 square foot, one-level houseplan accommodates modernist design at an affordable price.
 Not quite completed when we went on the tour.
 About 40 people attended.

 August 2009